provencher/W15/Tutorial10/Scheduler.md

 Minimize waiting time for set of given jobs

 # Limitation of SJF
-- Doesn’t always minimize average turnaround time
+- Doesn't always minimize average turnaround time
 - Can lead to unfairness or starvation

 ---